 Having control of customer data is one of the three main ingredients of a successful DTC play, says Tom Treanor, Chief Marketing Officer at Treasure Data.
 Brands need a centralized method of storing customer data and collecting it from different sources.
 “With all of your customer data in view, you can improve your marketing strategies and customer experience,” he writes.
 “These platforms also follow data protection regulations and help you tailor messaging.
 Best of all, you can be in direct contact with your end customers, create loyalty programs and send out promotions based on your schedule.”

 Data is the key to Clorox’s success with Objective Wellness, he adds.
 Using data, Clorox delivers personalized messages to customers and uses feedback to inform new product development.
 This will mean partnering with data experts for most brands, write BCG’s Justin Manly, Jimmy Royston, and Morgan Sonntag.
 “Data and analytical-insight partners are critical as well, especially to provide ongoing real-time visibility into online performance, changes in consumer demographics and preferences, and competitors’ moves in the eCommerce realm.”

 It is only when a brand is built on data and analytics that it can create a successful DTC flywheel, they say.

-For consumer-goods brands whose businesses were built to reach customers via brick-and-mortar retail outlets, a shift to direct-to-consumer eCommerce poses specific challenges.
+For a consumer-goods brand and CPG sub-brand whose businesses were built to reach customers via brick-and-mortar retail outlets, a shift to direct-to-consumer eCommerce poses specific challenges.
 A business as a service provider like Scalefast addresses each of those, too: